IBM Spectrum Protect supports a number of different pool types for storing backup data. These are:

 Using Directory Container Storage Pools

 IBM introduced a new type of storage pool in 2015 called a container storage pool.
-These pools were designed specifically to assist with data deduplication, as data can be either deduplicated at the client end, or as it enters the TSM server.
+These pools were designed specifically to assist with data deduplication, as data can be either deduplicated at the client end, or as it enters the IBM Spectrum Protect server.
 This is more efficient than having to use post-process to deduplicate the data.

 Container storage pools come in two variants, Directory Containers and Cloud Containers.